Sum of Measures 1—5 (Total Package)

 |05B6 - No breakdown (income support)||PHP63,104,000,000||USD1,239,676,565||

 (i) PHP30 billion additional assistance to local governments to support vulnerable sectors; (ii) PHP16.5 billion for rice programs of the Department of Agriculture (DA) and Department of Trade and Industry (DTI) to boost the buffer stock; (iii) PHP14 billion from the Tourism Infrastructure and Enterprise Zone Authority to support the tourism industry; (iv) 11 September 2020, PHP2.604 billion from the Bayanihan 2 package to assist the critically impacted businesses in the transportation industry.

 |05C - No breakdown (health and income support)||PHP221,100,000,000||USD4,343,504,192||

 (i) 11 September 2020, The Bayanihan 2 fiscal package was enacted worth PHP165.5 billion consisting of PHP140 billion in regular appropriations and PHP25.5 billion in contingency funds.
-As of 18 February 2021, 100% of the fund has been released to the respective departments [update]; (ii) 28 December 2020, The President signed the PHP4.1 trillion 2021 budget into law which includes PHP72.5 billion for the country's COVID-19 vaccination program and PHP2 billion for the purchase of personal protective equipment.
-An estimated PHP221 billion (4.9%) of the 2021 budget is allocated for pandemic response.
+As of 18 February 2021, 100% of the fund has been released to the respective departments; (ii) 28 December 2020, The President signed the PHP4.1 trillion 2021 budget into law which includes PHP72.5 billion (PHP2.5 billion is lodged under the Department of Health Budget, while PHP70 are unprogrammed funds) for the country's COVID-19 vaccination program and PHP2 billion for the purchase of personal protective equipment.
+PHP221.1 billion has been allocated to address the continuing threats of the COVID-19 pandemic (the 2021 budget's RESET component).

 |06 - Budget reallocation info_outline||PHP266,235,000,000||USD5,230,180,184||